 - Stop comparing yourself to others.
 You are who you are; a unique being.
 You are on your own path.

 - Forgive yourself for not being perfect.
 None of us are, despite what we might like to believe, so cut yourself some slack.

 - Spend some time revisiting your purpose i.e. your reason for being, your life goals.
 This can help you get out of the stress of the day to day and see the bigger picture.

-These are all simple things you can do right now and they will make a difference in helping you to restore a sense of calm.
+These are all simple things you can do right now and they will make a difference in helping you to restore your nervous system.
 But don’t be afraid to ask for help.
-Find a counsellor, coach or someone you can call on to be in your corner and help you navigate a way forward.
+Find a counsellor, coach, or someone you can call on to be in your corner and help you navigate a way forward.
 This is something I do with many of my clients.